aws/copilot-cli/site/content/docs/developing/domain.en.md

 !!!attention
     Today, a Route 53 domain name can be associated only when running `copilot app init`.
     If you'd like to update your application with a domain ([#3045](https://github.com/aws/copilot-cli/issues/3045)), you'll need to initialize a duplicate app with `--domain` and then run `copilot app delete` to remove the old one.
+However, you can import validated ACM certificates that include your existing domains to your environment.

 ## Load Balanced Web Service
 As mentioned in the [Application Guide](../concepts/applications.en.md#additional-app-configurations), you can configure the domain name of your app when running `copilot app init`.
 After deploying your [Load Balanced Web Services](../concepts/services.en.md#load-balanced-web-service), you should be able to access them publicly via